mnot/httplint/.antigravity/rules.md

 Note that `make` targets automatically use the virtual environment, so you don't need to activate it explicitly.

+You will NOT make edits to large numbers of files without explaining your plan and giving the user an opportunity to intervene.

 ## Fields

 Many of the things that are checked for are HTTP fields, using the HttpField class.
 See `CONTRIBUTING.md` for guidance.